|

 model (good luck!) would be one of the F's built for NASA during the Apollo moon missions.

-enough to just push the button on the back of the camera (near the rewind knob) in
+bodies, it's enough to just push the button on the back of the camera (near the rewind

-with a thin object (pencil erasers are much better than thumbs at this, unless you
+knob) in with a thin object (pencil erasers are much better than thumbs at this,

-have one of the late-model F's with the "groove" cut out of the surrounding
+unless you have one of the late-model F's with the "groove" cut out of

-ring or immensely strong nails).
-On the FTn prism, I think that you have to push
+the surrounding ring or immensely strong nails).
+On the FTn prism, I think that you

-prism, keep the little silver button pushed in and turn the camera upside down over
+off the prism, keep the little silver button pushed in and turn the camera upside

-some soft surface.
-Be very careful with the convex side -- it's made out of plastic
+down over some soft surface.
+Be very careful with the convex side -- it's made out

-prisms (next question), an "action finder" -- think of it as a super-HP
+metering prisms (next question), an "action finder" -- think of it as a

 finder.
 Note that if you take the "Nikon" nameplate off of the front of